 Most people incur business expenses throughout the year that don’t get reimbursed, such as professional licenses, union dues, continuing education conferences, rent and utilities for your office or the costs associated with goods sold if you’re self-employed.
 Depending on your circumstances, you may be able to turn these extra expenses into income tax deductions when you file your return.
-You can deduct business expenses and still claim the standard deduction if you are self-employed, but not if you work only as an employee.
+You can deduct business expenses and still claim the self-employed standard deduction if you are self-employed, but not if you work only as an employee.

 Self-Employed Business Expenses